telerik/reporting-docs/knowledge-base/StepsForAddingDataSource.md

 ## Solution
 1. Open **Visual Studio** and create a new **Class Library**.
 2. Add the following piece of code from [How to: Bind to a BusinessObject article](../object-data-source-how-to-bind-to-business-object).
-Add the necessary Using-s.

 ```CSharp
 class Product